supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/25-Delta-lake-in-Azure-Databricks.md

   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

+## Review

+In this lab, you have accomplished the following:
+ - Provision an Azure Databricks workspace.
+ - Create a cluster.
+ - Explore data using a notebook.

 ### You have successfully completed the lab.